DanielDev3/rename_file_date/README.md

 a simple python script to rename a file to include the current date and time Use the rename_date python script with your Backup scripts in OpenEMR to rename the backup files to include the current date and time.
 This is free for you to use and you can make it better!
-Version to is a generic renaming script called rename_file.py Contact Daniel at Daniel.Godinez30@icloud.com
+Version 2 is a generic renaming script called rename_file.py Contact Daniel at Daniel.Godinez30@icloud.com